Last Updated on July 30, 2021 by Kelly Thoreson

 - Works so much faster than SEO (not true anymore)

-I actually started seeing SEO results before I saw any Pinterest results.
+I started seeing SEO results before I saw any Pinterest results.

 SEO (Search Engine Optimization)